Asset Publisher

 American Head and Neck Society

 In 2022, the American Head and Neck Society Endocrine Surgery Section and the International Neural Monitoring Study Group published a clinical review of intraoperative nerve monitoring during pediatric thyroid surgery.
 The review stated that intraoperative neurophysiologic monitoring can be considered in all pediatric thyroid surgeries.
-Procedures for which intraoperative neurophysiologic monitoring may be most beneficial include: total thyroidectomy, hemithyroidectomy in which the contralateral vocal cord is paralyzed, and re-operative surgeries.
+Procedures for which monitoring may be most beneficial include: total thyroidectomy, hemithyroidectomy in which the contralateral vocal cord is paralyzed, and re-operative surgeries.

 American Society of Neurophysiological Monitoring